by-jp/www.byjp.me/content/bookmarks/the-web-s-grain.md

     name: Frank Chimero · The Web’s Grain
     summary: Frank Chimero’s Personal Website
     author: Frank Chimero
+summary: A wonderful presentation on the limitations of the web, and how to adapt to them and foster our joy in the web as a medium.
+I love it!
 ---
-A wonderful presentation on the limitations of the web, and how to adapt to them and foster our joy in the web as a medium.
-I love it!

 ### Highlights